movingpandas/movingpandas/README.md

 * On Windows, importing rasterio can lead to DLL errors.
 If this happens, downgrade the rasterio version to 1.0.13.

+## Citation information

+Please cite [0] when using MovingPandas in your research.

 ## Publications

 [0] Graser, A. (2019).
 MovingPandas: Efficient Structures for Movement Data in Python.
 GI_Forum ‒ Journal of Geographic Information Science 2019, 1-2019, 54-68. doi:10.1553/giscience2019_01_s54.
 URL: https://www.austriaca.at/rootcollection?arp=0x003aba2b